FlorianRappl/HarmOsc/README.md

 # Harmonic Oscillator

 This is very simple HMC sample, to simulate the harmonic oscillator on the lattice.
 The code is written in C++11 and does not have any external dependencies.
 The lattice uses periodic boundary conditions.
+To avoid dependencies mostly algorithms and data structures from STL have been used.
+This includes the C++11 random number generators with the associated distributions (such as normal and uniform distributions).

 ## Building